ITB-ProtMet/eppi/README.md

 or in the doc package in wxPython
 "wxPythonx.y Docs and Demos/samples/wxProject/wxProject.py".

+The dialog creation in `DialogCommons.py` is modified from Demo Dialog code.
+You can find the original code in the doc package in wxPython
+"wxPythonx.y Docs and Demos/demo/Dialog.py".

 The prj file management is inspired by a [Active Python recipe](http://code.activestate.com/recipes/576642/) written by Raymond Hettinger - Wed, 4 Feb 2009 (MIT).